IsaacVerm/askhistorians/documentation/questions.md

 * number of comments written
 * number of questions contributed to

-The following graph only focused on the top 20 users regarding number of comments written:
+The following graph only focused on the top 20 users regarding number of comments written. nr_comments is the total number of answers posted, nr_questions is the number of questions answered to.
+E.g. 10 answers in the same post would mean the nr_questions is 1 but the nr_comments is 10.

 ![](/output/analysis/users/graph_user_contributions.png?raw=true)